Admission to Graduate Programs

 Q: When is the application deadline?

-A: January 15th is the application deadline for the School of Architecture + Design’s M.Arch.2, M.Arch.3, MS.Arch., & Ph.D.
+A: February 15th is the application deadline for the School of Architecture + Design’s M.Arch.2, M.Arch.3, MS.Arch., & Ph.D.
 (ADR) programs.
 Do not confuse this date with the date(s) that the Graduate School posts.
-The application deadline for the MLA program is Feb.
+The application deadline for the MLA program is also Feb.
 15th for the following fall semester.

 Q: What are the prerequisites to apply to your Graduate Program?